 Sun-Dried Natural Process

 October 2017 - December 2017

-Here the 1,847 members of the Hama Cooperative live and grow some of world's best coffee.
-The Hama Cooperative sources coffee from nine different communities throughout the Kochere region and this particular lot comes from one of the highest altitude Kebeles (towns) in Kochere called Rago.
+In the the highlands of Kochere, Ethiopia, goats trail alongside motorcycles as they skirt across the countryside and raised beds heavy with ripe red cherries dry slowly in the sun.
+Here the 1,847 members of the Hama Cooperative cultivate some of world's best coffee.
+A member of the Yirgacheffe Union, the cooperative sources coffee from nine different communities throughout the Kochere region.
+This particular lot comes from one of the highest altitude kebeles (towns) in Kochere, called Rago.

 You might also like